Helene makes landfall in northwestern Florida as a Category 4 hurricane

 Heavy rains began falling and winds were picking up earlier Thursday in Valdosta, Georgia, near the Florida state line.
 The weather service said more than a dozen Georgia counties could see hurricane-force winds exceeding 110 mph (177 kph).

 In south Georgia, two people were killed when a possible tornado struck a mobile home on Thursday night, Wheeler County Sheriff Randy Rigdon told WMAZ-TV.
-The damage was reported as heavy thunderstorms raked much of the state.
 Wheeler County is about 70 miles (113 kilometers) southeast of Macon.

-Forecaster Dylan Lusk said the National Weather Service issued a tornado warning for Wheeler County at 8:47 p.m. on Thursday.
-He said it’s one of 12 tornado warnings the office near Atlanta issued for parts of Georgia between 1 p.m. and 11 p.m.

 The storm made landfall in the sparsely-populated Big Bend area, home to fishing villages and vacation hideaways where Florida’s Panhandle and peninsula meet.